Retina-X Studios

 Retina-X Studios is a software manufacturer company that develops computer and cell phone monitoring applications, focused on computers, smartphones, tablets and networks.
 The company is founded in 1997 and it is based in Jacksonville, Florida, United States.

 History

 The company was founded in July 1997 primarily as a web consulting and design company.
 In 2003, after a period of developing monitoring products for outside companies, the company began creating monitoring software products using its own brand name.
 The first software product, named AceSpy, was released on April 28, 2003.

-In May 2007, the company developed and released the first monitoring software for mobile phones, named Mobile-Spy, particularly for Windows Mobile.
+In May 2007, the company developed and released monitoring software for mobile phones, named Mobile-Spy, particularly for Windows Mobile.